 Easily one of man’s finer creations, these hole-y pastries can get any bad day back on track.
-Oozing hot jam, dusted in sugar or smothered with Nutella, here are some top spots to cover every craving.
+Here are some top spots to cover every craving, whether you like ‘em oozing hot jam or smothered with Nutella.

-Along with some of the best light brunch and lunch in the CBD, Rustica Canteen is home to an array of over-the-top pastries.
+Along with some of the best light breakfast and lunch in the CBD, Rustica is home to an array of over-the-top pastries.
 Glass cabinets are loaded with pillow-light croissants and delicate tarts, but make a beeline for the brioche doughnuts.
-Flavours change daily.
+Flavours change daily at their two CBD stores, in Melbourne Central and Rialto Towers.

 Shortstop Coffee & Donuts

 Shortstop Coffee & Donuts offer just a handful of daily variations and an even smaller number of seats.
 But that doesn’t stop the queues come afternoon-treat time.
-Classic vanilla bean or Earl Grey and rose doughnuts always hit the sweet spot, or try a filled apple pie.
+Classic vanilla bean or Earl Grey and rose doughnuts always hit the sweet spot, or try an apple pie.

-It isn’t hard to spot this original 1950s doughnut van in Queen Victoria Market’s shuffling crowd.
-Follow your nose and you’ll spot the winding lines leading to these piping hot goodies.
-Join the queue, gather your change and do-nut underestimate how much you’ll love these hot jam explosions.
+It isn’t hard to spot the original 1950s American Doughnut Kitchen van in Queen Victoria Market’s shuffling crowd.
+Follow your nose and you’ll find the winding lines leading to these piping hot goodies.
+Join the queue, gather your change and do-nut underestimate how much you’ll love these molten jam explosions.

 Vegans do-nut fear – Raw Trader is here.
 This entire café specialises in organic, raw, vegan, paleo treats – and the list goes on.
 Desserts rotate regularly, so pop down to Sutherland Street for the latest offerings.
 Your tummy and tastebuds will like them a hole lot.

-Gazi’s famous Nutella loukoumades can complete with the top doughnut dogs in Melbourne.
-Crispy on the outside, they’re covered with nuts, honey and Nutella.
-The final touch is a serve of Greek coffee ice-cream to cut through the sweetness.
+Gazi’s famous Nutella loukoumades can compete with the top doughnut dogs in Melbourne.
+Crispy on the outside, they’re covered with milk chocolate, peanuts and caramel.